sirmarcel/cmlkit/cmlkit/representation/soap/README.md

 ### Setup

+**Note: This was written when `quippy` had no `python3` support.
+Presumably, this is no longer necessary -- I will check on this as soon as I can.**

 For reasons detailed in `quippy_interface.py`, `cmlkit` cannot directly interface with `quippy`.
 Instead, we have to call a mini-CLI of `quippy` in a separate python 2.7 subprocess.
 In order for this to work, you need to:

 - Install `quippy` in an isolated environment with python 2.7 (we recommend using a conda environment)